Gringill/bmf/README.md

-# bmf
+# Elixir Devops

-Demo: Clustered Elixir on AWS with Fargate and CircleCI
+New project ✅
+Going to use elixir ✅
+Where and how should I deploy this 😨